NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/section_sample_cinder-conf.rst

 ==================

-This section provides an example Cinder configuration file (``cinder.conf``) that contains three backends - one for clustered Data ONTAP with the NFS storage protocol, one for clustered Data ONTAP with the iSCSI storage protocol, and one for an E-Series deployment (leveraging iSCSI).
+This section provides an example Cinder configuration file (``cinder.conf``) that contains three backends - one for SolidFire, one for clustered Data ONTAP with the NFS storage protocol, one for clustered Data ONTAP with the iSCSI storage protocol, and one for an E-Series deployment (leveraging iSCSI).

 ::